 These two—and many other academics—lay the foundation for building a retirement portfolio.
 The following will be a non-technical discussion on how you can practically follow their research.

-Choose Your Stock to Bond Ratio
+Step Two: Your Stock to Bond Ratio

 Bonds provide safety—which will be discussed more below—but they don’t provide much for return.
 Stocks are where the return comes from, but they are much more volatile than bonds.